syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Axislabels.md

 * `LabelFormat` - Gets or sets the label format.
 This property is used to set numeric or date-time format to the chart axis label.
 * `LabelAlignment` - Gets or sets the axis label at start, end, and center positions.
 * `MaxWidth` - Gets or sets the wrap width of the axis labels.
 * `WrappedLabelAlignment` - Gets or sets the horizontal rendering position of the wrapped axis labels.
-The default value is `Start`; other available values are `Center` and `End`.
+The default value is `Start`, other available values are `Center` and `End`.

 ## Edge Labels Drawing Mode